sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 In this sample we will address and explain this property and when you should use it.

-### BizTalk Mapper: TreatElementsAsRecords attribute of the mapsource element
-This is probably one of the most undocumented attributes, and the most difficult to explain and understand, present in the BizTalk Mapper.
-The official documentation states that when you use a Looping functoid, a Conditional functoid, or a Value Mapping functoid, an <xsl:for-each> statement is generated in the compiled map.
-If the child field of the destination schema has unbounded maximum occurrences, the <xsl:for-each> statement is put at the child field.
-If the child field does not have unbounded maximum occurrences, the <xsl:for-each> statement is put at the parent field of the child field.

-In this sample we will address and explain this property and when you should use it.

 ### BizTalk Mapper: Copy Processing Instructions (PIs) (Grid Property) explained
 The official documentation states that you should use the Copy Processing Instructions (PIs) property to specify whether any processing instructions found in the input instance message should be copied to the output instance message during transformation.